-Drinks made or rum, lime and sugar, have been consumed in the Caribbean as long as those ingredients have existed.
+Drinks made or rum, lime and sugar have been consumed in the Caribbean for as long as those ingredients have existed.
 The creator of the Daiquiri did not create the combination - that’s like saying the person who invented Kleenex came up with the concept of wiping your nose.
 Some drinks are so basic they are inevitable.
-This being the case, it’s ironic that unlike most cocktails that are over 100 years old we actually do have a pretty good idea of where and when a drink called a Daiquiri originated.
+This being the case, it’s ironic that unlike most cocktails that are over 100 years old, we actually do have a pretty good idea of where and when a drink called a Daiquiri originated.

 Jennings S. Cox (& Friends)

 It was in 1896 in, or around, the town of Daiquirí, Cuba, near Santiago - where Bacardi Rum was also made.
 This was a tumultuous time in Cuba.
 They were in the midst of an uprising against their Spanish rulers, a conflict known as the War for Independence.
 It began in 1895 and culminated with American intervention in 1898, aka the Spanish American War.
-While the war itself didn’t contribute directly to the creation of Daiquiri, it did have a hand in it spreading back to the United States and beyond.
+While the war itself didn’t contribute directly to the creation of the Daiquiri, it did have a hand in spreading it back to the United States and beyond.

 The leading candidate for Daiquiri creator is Jennings Cox, an American mining engineer who served as general manager of the mines in Daiquirí for the Spanish-American Iron Ore Company (they remained neutral during the conflict because the business was mutually profitable for both sides).
 Most stories - and there are a few - involve Jennings entertaining one or a few guests when he discovered he was out of good booze and left with only domestic rum.
 Not wanting to serve it straight, he decided to shoot from the hip and mixed it together with some lime and sugar, and served it in a tall glass with ice.
 Marveling at this tasty new concoction they decided to christen it a “Daiquiri”.

-A concurrent version of this story comes from Robert Huntington Lyman Jr, an engineer colleague of Cox’s who was stationed in with him in Daiquiri along with a few others, there were 7 in all.
+A concurrent version of this story comes from Robert Huntington Lyman Jr, an engineer colleague of Cox’s who was stationed with him in Daiquiri along with a few others- there were 7 in all.
 He wrote a letter to a 1935 newspaper detailing his memory of how the Daiquiri came to be, which David Wondrich profiles in this article.
 This gist is that it was a joint effort.
-As he tells it, there wasn’t much else to drink down there but rum and played around with it in different concoctions, having particular success with ice when they were able to get their hands on it.
+As he tells it, there wasn’t much else to drink down there but rum and they played around with it in different concoctions, having particular success with ice when they were able to get their hands on it.
 Eventually, they settled on their prototypical Daiquiri.
 I’m more apt to believe Lyman’s account, since it’s a little more vague, and I’m not one to contradict Wondrich.

 Officer’s Clubs and Beyond

-Details aside, while they may not have been the first ones to put these three ingredients together, Cox and his colleagues certainly did so in a manner that which caught the attention of all they shared it with, and share it they did.
+Details aside, while they may not have been the first ones to put these three ingredients together, Cox and his colleagues certainly did so in a manner that caught the attention of all they shared it with, and share it they did.
 Soon many of the surrounding bars in Santiago were serving Daiquiris, among them were the Anglo-American Club - which saw a lot of traffic from American Army and Naval officers, The San Carlos Club and the Hotel Venus.